External Object Storage

 4. After you click your desired external object storage, a dialog will show.
 By default, all supported files will be added to the knowledge base.

-6. Once the process is finsihed, you can view your files within your knowledge base.
+6. Once the process is finished, you can view your files within your knowledge base.

 ### Rules in external object storage